 When assets are purchased for the business, such as machinery, office equipment or motor vehicles, capital allowances are available.
 As with expenses, these are deducted from income to calculate taxable profit.
-The below allowances are available to both unincorporated businesses and companies.
+The below allowances are available to both unincorporated businesses (using the accruals basis) and companies.